Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2211 - Java Object Oriented Programming/1 # Java/3 @ Constructors.md

 }
 ```

+Constructors can be **private** so you cant create any object from their class. so just accessing the functions they offer *(e.g. the Math class)*

 # Calling constructors
 Just like how you would create a `new` object of the class, but you just give it the arguments it demands, not necessary btw
 ```java